polotno-project/polotno-site/docs/button.md

   // warning - editor can't export into video or gif yet
   // you have to use Cloud API or your own server for that
   animationsEnabled: true,

+  // also you can translate full UI, ask us for the list of keys
+  translations: {
+    sidePanel: {
+      templates: 'Шаблоны',
+    },
+  },
 });
 ```